OfirTheOne/ether/README.md

 Decorator that marks a class as an AppPipeline. <br>

-Pipeline (AppPipeline) are a way to wrap together logic that generally used to manipulate application configuration, on plugin modules, such ass `cors`, `body-parser`, etc. . <br>
+Pipeline (AppPipeline) are a way to wrap together logic that generally used to manipulate application configuration, on plugin modules, such ass `cors`, `body-parser`, etc. <br>
 Pipeline can be registered on an Application decorated class, on 2 steps :
-- 'onCreate' : right after the application object ins instantiated, (before any other handlers are registered).
+- `onCreate` : right after the (express) application object is instantiated, (before any other handlers are registered).
-- 'afterRoutesInit' : right after all the other handlers (modules, controllers, guards) are registered to the application object.
+- `afterRoutesInit` : right after all the other handlers (modules, controllers, guards) are registered to the application object.
 <br>

 ```ts